Impact of Chiral-Transitions in Quantum Friction: Quasi-static approximation

 \subsection{Effect of dissipation}

 It is relevant to investigate the impact of material dissipation in the strength of the friction force.
 To do this, we evaluate the integral in Eq. (\ref{Quasi friction force}) numerically.
 Figure \ref{Figlosses} depicts the numerically calculated ground-state friction force for atoms with vertical (left panel) and circular (right panel) polarization and different values of the metal damping rate $\Gamma_c$.
 It is seen that an increase in damping factor increases the friction force in the low velocity regime, whereas for large velocities the opposite trend is observed.
+Note that in the limit $v \to 0$, where the Born-Markov approximation breaks down, the force remains exponentially weak, albeit with a different scaling law compared to the dissipationless case \cite{Intravaia2016b}.
 The behavior is qualitatively similar for both polarizations.
 The transition between the two regimes occurs for a velocity on the order of $v_{\rm{opt}}/2$, with $v_{\rm{opt}}$ the velocity that maximizes the ground-state friction force.